matteo14c/HaploCoV/docs/source/subsetting.rst

    :scale: 80%
    :align: center

 and should provide a complete list of the "countries" that are listed in column 8 (as well as the total number of genomes associated with that country).
-At this point selection of one (or more) countries of interest can be performed simply by
+At this point selection of one (or more) countries of interest can be performed simply by:

 1. finding the name/s of the country/countries in the list
 2. using grep.